-Quite naturally, when German immigrants settled in the United States in the mid-to-late 1800s and opened breweries, they brought that tradition with them.
-Dozens of breweries constructed in the late 19th century American breweries, including Joseph Stoeckle’s Diamond State Brewery in Wilmington, Delaware, were adorned with the legendary King Gambrinus.
+When German immigrants arrived in the U.S. in the mid-to-late 1800s and built breweries of their own, they brought Gambrinus with them.
+Dozens of these breweries embraced the tradition—including Joseph Stoeckle’s Diamond State Brewery in Wilmington, Delaware—crowning their buildings with the legendary King of Beer.

 THE BEERDRINKER’S SONG